 Ah, Android and its beauty!
 Without a shadow of doubt, it has the upper hand when it comes to flexibility and customizability - its biggest rivals (iOS and Windows Phone) literally don't stand a chance in this one-horse race.
 Thanks to this fundamental aspect of Android, almost any manufacturer out there usually snaps a home-brewed user interface suite on their devices.
 HTC's Sense and Samsung's TouchWiz are probably the most popular custom UIs for Android, but let's face it – not everyone likes the looks and the bag of features that these come with.

-While we are on the subject of home screen replacements, we decided to delve in Google Play and pick some of the best and most popular Android launchers.
+While we are on the subject of home screen replacements, we decided to search the depths of Google Play and pick some of the best Android launchers out there.
 Check them out and don't forget to tell us which one is your favorite!

 Google Now Launcher